Name: Nick Ward

 Height/Weight: 6’8, 250 lbs

-Nick Ward was overshadowed in his freshman year but will surely be a name scouts will be intrigued by for the 2018 season.
-What he may lack in physical ability he makes up with a high energy, high IQ game on both sides of the floor.
+What Nick Ward may lack in physical ability he makes up with a high energy, high IQ game on both sides of the floor.

 Offensively, Ward is a physical, strong finisher around the basket who is comfortable with both hands.
 He is adept in the back to the basket game as well as being able to finish on the move approaching the basket.
-I was impressed with his ability to play light on his feet despite carrying a heavy frame.
+What’s impressive is his ability to play light on his feet despite carrying a heavy frame.
 It is rare to find such good footwork at that size.

 Maybe the best part about his game offensively is his soft hands which make him a valuable and dangerous pick and roll option.
 Being able to play the pick and roll offensively and defensively is paramount in the NBA and he shows patience as a roll option.
 Time and again Nick manages to dive at the right time to give his guard the best angle to feed him the ball.